jxs1211/master-native-english/LearnEnglishWithBobTheCanadian/main.md

 Tuesdays are for Writing
 -Write about yesterday
 -Write about tomorrow
--Write down likes and dislikes about your book,song,or tv show -Write a summary of your recent reading
+-Write down likes and dislikes about your book,song,or tv show, and why -Write a summary of your recent reading

 Wednesdays are for Listening